CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 ### Configure and review Network connectivity insights
 ![](../../Attachements/Pasted%20image%2020251015095025.png)
-The gist is if you wanna track insigh
+The gist is if you wanna track insights for the various branch offices of a company you would need to create a location profile for it to be able to do that.